How to Ace Your MBA Interview: With Prep Questions & Answers

 Applying to top business schools?
 Here's how to ace your MBA interview, with expert tips & tricks, as well as real-life interview questions (and answers).

-Posted January 10, 2024
+Posted May 22, 2024

 Free Event

-4:00 PM UTC · 45 minutes
+11:00 PM UTC · 60 minutes

 Table of Contents

-First, What Is the MBA Interview?
+What is the MBA Interview?

 There is one more step on your way to a top MBA program, however, and it's often overlooked: the MBA interview.
 Everything else in your application goes on a piece of paper; the MBA interview is your chance to show up as a real candidate, your opportunity to make your two-dimensional application come to life.

-If you're lucky enough to earn an interview at a top school, that's a great sign: it means the school is interested and thinks you have the intelligence and career potential to attend their program.
+If you're lucky enough to earn an interview invitation at a top school, that's a great sign: it means the school is interested and thinks you have the intelligence and career potential to attend their program.
 The interview is their way of assessing whether you're a good fit for their program, as a human being.

 That being the case, it's critical to prepare properly.
 Read on to find out how.

-Many candidates will wait until the last minute to prep for their MBA interview.
+Many candidates will wait until the last minute to prep for their MBA admissions interview.
 Don't make that mistake!
 Ideally, you'll start preparing well before you receive an interview invitation.
 Generally, it's a good idea to start researching and preparing for your interview once you've submitted your application.
-As with most components of your application, you want to be proactive, not reactive!
+Some prep is naturally included in the application process, too.
+Knowing your story, your “Why an MBA?”, and “Why this school?” will help you prepare thoughtful interview answers.

-How to Prepare for Your MBA Interview
+How to Prepare for Your MBA Admissions Interview

 This is the time when top MBA candidates differentiate themselves by preparing for the interview.
 Not sure where or how to start?
 You’re in luck.
 Below are some guidelines to help you on your journey, and to make sure you show up as your best self during the interview.